DISNEYLAND PARIS COMMITS TO ENERGY SAVINGS

 100% of our nighttime shows use LED.

-In addition, the new video projectors used for the Disney Illuminations nighttime show use a third of the energy of previous ones and provide a new experience for guests.
+In addition, the new video projectors used for the Disney Dreams! nighttime show use a third of the energy of previous ones and provide a new experience for guests.

 We use LED in about 75% of our Hotel facilities and 70% of our attractions in areas open to Guests.